The DOE Rulemaking Process

 • The final result of a standards rulemaking may be a DOE decision to leave a standard unchanged if no improvements are warranted at that time.

-• Though DOE usually issues Framework Documents and Preliminary Technical Support Documents, these steps are not legally required and DOE may choose to omit one or both steps if recent technical work provides a firm foundation for an NOPR.
+• Though DOE usually issues Request for Information and Preliminary Technical Support Documents, these steps are not legally required and DOE may choose to omit one or both steps if recent technical work provides a firm foundation for an NOPR.

 • All hearings have webinar access to allow stakeholders to participate remotely.
 Occasionally, hearings are held in Washington, DC at DOE’s offices.